-You can also see the complete line-up of Spreadsheet Spotlights in the subscriber-only Refuge of Simplicity with the quick and secure form below.
+For more templates, tools, and the complete Spreadsheet Spotlight line-up, just join the subscriber-only Refuge of Simplicity with the form below.

 In time, you may commit to “putting it in a spreadsheet” and realize the full potential of this simple tool.
-Having another free, always available, and simple way to capture key information – and perfectly organize it just for you – is a true gift.
+Having a free, always available, and easy way to capture key information – and perfectly organize it – is a true gift.

 And that’s when your experiences don’t just happen to you.
 They make big things happen for you.

 Preferably in Excel, of course.